samarpita-saha293/SAS_sample_extraction/README.md

 Pick a numbered choice [0]:

+Use dx login --timeout to control the expiration date, or dx logout to end this session.

 For extracting the detailed breakdown of UKB RAP expenses you can use the following command:

 ```